This post is also available in: German

 StrandPauli is a beach bar open all year round.
 In the winter months its a bit quieter and offers blankets to keep people warm when sitting outside on the beach chairs and furniture.
 Come Summer its a lot busier and I would definitely suggest going no matter what time of year it is.
 Thanks to its west facing location it hosts a gorgeous sunset on a clear day which can be viewed from the beach area outside so try and time the sunset into your visit.

 The area of St Pauli is probably most well known to tourists for the Reeperbahn, a strip of clubs and bars and also known as the sinful mile.
 This area can be a bit intimidating especially if you aren’t on a night out however it’s worth seeing, and after you have seen it head off the Reeperbahn further into the streets of St Pauli.

 These streets have a very different feel to the rest of the city, there are some cool restaurants, cafes and shops along here so its good to have a walk around during the day and evening.

 There you have it, 10 things to do in Hamburg.
-All of these things are accessible via foot from MEININGER Hotel Hamburg City Centre too!
+All of these things are accessible via foot from our hotel in the center of Hamburg!